Sell biodiversity credits from your BSA

 We secure offsets by buying biodiversity credits from credit owners or by working with landowners who are establishing new BSAs that will generate credits the BCT can purchase.

 Help for new landholders: Interested landholders can refer to the BCT’s Information for new landholders wanting to offer credits to the BCT webpage.
 The webpage includes a link to a map to assist in determining the subregion in which your property is located.

-The Biodiversity Offsets Program uses four delivery mechanisms to secure the biodiversity credits needed to meet developer offset obligations:
+The Biodiversity Offsets Program uses four credit purchase methods to obtain the credits needed to meet developer offset.

 - Open fixed price offers

 - Targeted fixed price offers

 - Revolving fund

 Credit tender - how does it work?